elpedry/anagram-/README.md

 # first-repo
-if you are reading this then you are a lucky one
+this first repository serve as a practice for future projects...